instana/haskell-trace-sdk/README.md

 * `withRootEntry`: Creates an entry span that is the root of a trace (it has no parent span).
 * `withEntry`: Creates an entry span that has a parent span.
-* `withHttpEntry`: A convenience function that examines an HTTP request for Instana tracing headers and creates an entry span.
+* `withCorrelatedHttpEntry`: A convenience function that examines an incoming HTTP request for Instana tracing headers and creates an entry span.
 It will automatically add the correct metadata to the span.
+It will also add (or append to) the HTTP response header (`Server-Timing`) that is used for website monitoring back end correlation.
+(The latter part is the difference to `withHttpEntry`, plus the slightly different type signature.)
+This function should be preferred over `withHttpEntry`.
 You do not need to handle incoming HTTP requests at all when using the Instana WAI middleware plug-in (see above).
+* `withHttpEntry`: A convenience function that examines an incoming HTTP request for Instana tracing headers and creates an entry span.
+It will automatically add the correct metadata to the span.
+It is recommended to use `withCorrelatedHttpEntry` instead of this function to also automatically add the HTTP response header for website monitoring back end correlation.
+Alternatively you can also call `addWebsiteMonitoringBackEndCorrelation` with the WAI Response value before handing it off to WAI's `respond` function.
+You do not need to handle incoming HTTP requests at all when using the Instana WAI middleware plug-in (see above).
 * `withExit`: Creates an exit span.
 This can only be called inside a `withRootEntry` or an `withEntry` call, as an exit span needs an entry span as its parent.
 * `withHttpExit`: Creates an exit span for a given HTTP client request.
 It will automatically add the correct metadata to the span so it should be preferred to `withExit` when tracing outgoing HTTP requests.
 It will also add HTTP headers to the request to propagate the trace context downstream.
+* `addWebsiteMonitoringBackEndCorrelation`: Adds an additional HTTP response header (`Server-Timing`) to the given HTTP response.
+This header enables website monitoring back end correlation.
+In case the response already has a Server-Timing header, a value is appended to the existing Server-Timing list.
+Client code should rarely have the need to call this directly.
+Instead, capture incoming HTTP requests with 'withCorrelatedHttpEntry', which adds the response header automatically.

 #### Low Level API/Explicit Start And Complete